Lymphangitis is an infection of the lymph vessels (channels). It is a complication of some bacterial infections.

 Exams and Tests

-The doctor will perform a physical exam, which includes feeling your lymph nodes.
+The doctor will perform a physical exam, which includes feeling your lymph nodes and examining your skin.
 The doctor may look for signs of injury around swollen lymph nodes.

 Lymphangitis may spread within hours.
 Treatment should begin right away.